richardluong127/unit-4-game/README.md

 Game starts when a crystal is clicked.
 Each crystal generates a random number.
-Target number randomly generates.
+Target number randomly generates per game.

-Each crystal number stays until the game is won or lost, then resets.
+Each crystal number has a set number until the game is won or lost, then resets.

-Come up with a function:
 If currentSum === randomGen, +1 win
 If currentSum > randomGen, +1 Loss
 If currentSum < randomGen, add the clicked number to the currentSum.
+Function resets randomGen, currentSum, and crystal numbers each game.

+Many thanks to Darren Chen for help and direction!